Character-Centered Dialogue Generation from Scene-Level Prompts: Supplementary Material

-\paragraph{Voice Consistency Across Characters.} To further address reviewer concerns regarding occasional inconsistencies in generated speech, particularly for characters with monotonic delivery and low lexical diversity, we present a quantitative analysis of the reference voice prompts.
+To further address reviewer concerns regarding occasional inconsistencies in generated speech, particularly for characters with monotonic delivery and low lexical diversity, we present a quantitative analysis of the reference voice prompts.
 Table~\ref{tab:voice-stats} summarizes key lexical and acoustic properties across a diverse set of character types.